Glendale Presbyterian ChurchGlendale, Missouri

 year complete, 2003

-The console for this installation was built utilizing tilting tablets.
-The key and stop functions are controlled by a Peterson multiplex relay system.
-The combination action, also by Peterson, has 32 levels of memory.
-Michael Quimby and Eric Johnson, Head Voicer, determined the tonal design, scaling and voicing treatment.
+The console for this installation was built with drawknobs, coupler rail and marker plates in the Aeolian-Skinner style.
+The drawknobs and tilting coupler tablets are from Harris Precision Products.
+The key and stop functions are controlled by a Peterson multi-plex relay system.
+The combination, also by Peterson, has 32-levels of memory.
+Full MIDI in and out capability is available on all divisions of the organ.